celisej567/source-engine-metaballs/README.md

 ## How to use
 - Open Options of the hammer.
 Add this fgd to the `Game Data Files`
 - Use `point_blob_container` and `point_blob_element` in hammer.

+### Remember
+- Do not set Grid size bigger then 20. `CMeshBuilder` cant make more then 32k verticies.
+- Its ok to have issues with lighting with this implementation. `CMeshBuild` is peace of shit.

+## Why is it an entity?
+I wanted to make it work on SDK 2013 as well as on any other source game.
+SDK 2013 dont have particles source code.
+I whould like to make it to be a particle, but then  wont make it for SDK 2013 and even wont be able to make it opensource.